I came to Woolf Works a sceptic — now I can’t stop going back (FT Weekend)

 An interview with Mary Gaitskill (FT Weekend)

-I made fun of office life — and then it disappeared (FT Weekend)
+I made fun of office life — and then it disappeared (column for FT Weekend)

 The internet has split our sense of self.
 Can the page reproduce that?
 (Lit Hub)